-112 Immunohistochemical method
+117 Immunohistochemical method

-Paraffin blocks was sectioned at four micrometer thickness, mounted on a slide and placed in the oven for 30mins.
-Section was deparafffinised by passage through changes of xylene 5 min each and subsequently rehydrated in descending grades of alcohol.
-It was then washed in buffer.
-The slide was incubated in hydrogen peroxide block for 10 minutes(to reduce non specific

-117 background staining due to endogenous peroxidase).
-It was then washed 4 times in buffer, ultra V block was applied and incubated for 5 minutes to block nonspecific background staining.
-118 primary antibody was applied for 30 minutes, then washed 4 times in buffer, primary antibody 119 120 enhancer was applied and incubated for 10 minutes at room temperature, HPR polymer was applied and incubated for 15 minutes at room temperature, it was then washed 4 times in buffer, 121 1 drop of DAB plus chromogen substrate was added to 2mls of DAB plus substrate.
-It was 122 mixed, applied to the tissue and it was finally washed 4times in distilled water, it was 123 counterstain with heamatoxlyne and mount with DPX mountant [13].
-124
+118 Paraffin blocks were sectioned at four micrometer thickness, mounted on a slide and placed in the oven for 30mins.
+The sections were deparafffinised by passage through changes of xylene 119 120 for 5 minutes each and subsequently rehydrated in descending grades of alcohol.
+It was then 121 washed in buffer.
+The slides were incubated in hydrogen peroxide block for 10 minutes (to 122 reduce non specific background staining due to endogenous peroxidase).
+They were then washed 4 times in buffer, ultra V block was applied and incubated for 5 minutes to block 123 124 nonspecific background staining. primary antibody was applied for 30 minutes, then washed 4 times in buffer, primary antibody enhancer was applied and incubated for 10 minutes at room 125 temperature, HPR polymer was applied and incubated for 15 minutes at room temperature, they 126 were then washed 4 times in buffer and 1 drop of DAB plus chromogen substrate was added to 127 128 2mls of DAB plus substrate.
+It was mixed, applied to the tissue and it was finally washed 4 times in distilled water, counter stain with heamatoxylene and mount with DPX mountant [13].
+129

-125 Interpretation of slides
+130 Interpretation of slides

-Staining intensity of immunohistochemically stained sections was semiquantitatively evaluatedusing the Quickscore scoring system for PR and ER and DAKO scoring system for HER2.

-The proportion of positive cells(scored on a scale of 0 to 5) and staining intensity (scored on a 128 scale of 0 to 3) were summed to produce total scores of 0 to 2 though 8.A score of 0 to 2 were 129 regarded as negative while 3 to 8 as positive.
-For HER2, a zero score defines tumors with no 130 131 staining or membrane staining in less than 10% of the tumor cells, while 1+ refers to tumors with a faint membrane staining in more than 10% of the tumor cells.
-A weakly positive result 132 characterized by weak to moderate complete membrane staining in more than 10% of the tumor 133 cells is represented by a 2+ score, while a strongly positive result defined as strong complete 134 membrane staining in more than 10% of the tumor cells is represented as 3+.
-Scores of 0, 1+ was 135 classified as negative, while a score of 2+ and 3+ Was regarded as positive [14].
-136
+- 131 Staining intensity of immunohistochemically stained sections were semi quantitatively evaluated - using the Quickscore scoring system for PR and ER and DAKO scoring system for HER2. - The proportion of positive cells (scored on a scale of 0 to 5) and staining intensity (scored on a scale of 0 to 3) were summed to produce total scores of 0 to 2 though 8.A score of 0 to 2 were regarded as negative while 3 to 8 as positive.
+For HER2, a zero score defines tumors with no staining or membrane staining in less than 10% of the tumor cells, while 1+ refers to tumors with a faint membrane staining in more than 10% of the tumor cells.
+A weakly positive result characterized by weak to moderate complete membrane staining in more than 10% of the tumor cells is represented by a 2+ score, while a strongly positive result defined as strong complete membrane staining in more than 10% of the tumor cells is represented as 3+.
+Scores of 0, 1+ was classified as negative, while a score of 2+ and 3+ Was regarded as positive [14].

-139 3.
+144 3.
 Results